Marianas88/Marianas88/README.md

 **`Data Scientist`**

-I am a Data Scientist with over 5 years of experience in the tech and marketing industry, specializing in developing organizational process improvements for leadership departments.
-Bilingual in English and Spanish, I hold dual master's degrees in Business Management (MBA) and Healthcare Management (MHM).
+I am a Data Scientist with over 5 years of experience in the tech and healthcare, specializing in developing organizational process improvements for leadership departments.
+Bilingual in English and Spanish, I hold dual Master's degrees in Business Management (MBA) and Healthcare Management (MSHCM).
 I am passionate about leveraging agile methodologies to enhance project coordination and achieve objectives.

 ---